Frequently Asked Questions About Lumens

-The Stellar.org mandate reserves 5% of the original lumens to support the operations of Stellar.org.
+The Stellar.org mandate reserves 5% of the original 100 billion lumens to support the operations of Stellar.org.

 Stellar.org covers its own operational costs via its own lumens in the following ways:

-Batches.
-We periodically auction larger batches of the reserved lumens to parties interested in supporting the Stellar.org mission.
+- Batches: We may sell larger batches of the reserved lumens to private parties interested in supporting the Stellar.org mission.
 We will use ItBit as an intermediary.

 If you’re interested in acquiring a larger batch of lumens from the Stellar.org reserve, contact the foundation directly.

-For up-to-date statistics on the number of lumens given away, see the Stellar.org leaderboard.
+For up-to-date statistics on the number of lumens given away, see the Stellar.org dashboard.